TeamLoick/lolinck-api/README.md

 We have a lot of samples in our [documentation](https://lolinck.vercel.app/) for the most famous programming languages.
 We also have libraries for python and for nodejs.
 Or you can only make a simple request to our API.
 However you have to know that we put a limit for free users.
 If you are a free user you can only make 1 request per 2 seconds., and 1 million requests per month.
 If you want to remove this limit you can buy a premium plan.
 If you want to know about our premium tier check visit the next page.

 ## How it works
+The API use 3 methods to detect if a website is safe or not.
+**The first method**
+is check in our db that we expand with the results of other methods.
+This db has also content from public dbs.

+**The second method**
-Now we are in the process to recolect enought data to train our AI.
-To check links we check the content of the website, the code and the headers.
-We also check in our db and the biggest public db of links.
+is the logical method where we check the content of the page, the headers and all the information about the page to give a results. <br />

+And **the third method**
+that continues under development is the AI that have been trained with a lot of data from our db to detect if website is safe or not.